statusunknown418/statusunknown418/README.md

 - Hi, I’m @AlvaroAquijeDiaz

-- Learning web3 🚀 - Rust Lang (seems quite nice!)
+- Learning Golang, just for fun

 # Me
 - I'm a Biomedical engineer, but I've been very interested in programming since some time ago, so I decided to start a Front